8ctopus/paypal-rest-api/README.md

 ![code coverage badge](https://raw.githubusercontent.com/8ctopus/paypal-rest-api/image-data/coverage.svg)
 ![lines of code](https://raw.githubusercontent.com/8ctopus/paypal-rest-api/image-data/lines.svg)

-A php implementation of PayPal REST api using `PSR-7`, `PSR-17` and `PSR-18`.
+A php implementation of the PayPal REST api using `PSR-7`, `PSR-17` and `PSR-18`.

 The package is a work in progress and contributions are welcome.
 For now, it covers subscriptions (`Products`, `Plans` and `Subscriptions`), `Orders` and `web hooks`.
-That's basically what's needed to create a store be it one-time payment or subscription based.
+That's basically what's needed to create a store, be it one-time payment or subscription based.

-## install
+## install package

     composer require 8ctopus/paypal-rest-api